ordinals/ord/docs/src/guides/api.md

  </summary>

 ### Description
-List all cardinal outputs of an address
+List all cardinal outputs of an address.
+Requires index with `--index-addresses` flag.

+### Required index flag
+`--index-addresses` (Track unspent output addresses.)

 ### Example
 <i>example to be provided once code is merged, see [3979](https://github.com/ordinals/ord/pull/3979)</i>